tronikos/esphome-magnetometer-water-gas-meter/README.md

 ### Magnetic field axis and thresholds

 To calibrate these just run a light stream of water/gas and press the "Calibrate axis" button.
 After 5 seconds (configurable) the proper axis and thresholds should be set.
+If not, check the device logs.
+You might have to lower the "Calibration minimal axis range".

 Alternatively: